ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 By using Fargate, we can eliminate the need to maintain the OS and the underlying infrastructure, as AWS will handle it for us.
 We only need to focus on the application itself.

+### Go Serverless: Lambda

+Similar to the above, Lambda may be sufficient to host a Sample App while also not charging when no users are using our instances.

+However, some refactoring will be needed to ensure that the current code can be run in lambda functions.

 ## Conclusion